Belha Devi Temple: About the deity

-In the sanctum sanatorium Belha Devi is worshiped in the form of pindi (stone pebbles).
+In the sanctum sanctorum Belha Devi is worshiped in the form of pindi (stone pebbles).
 Originally the pindis were only worshiped by the devotees.
 However, in modern times a marble bust of the deity was got sculpted for giving an attractive human look (form) to the deity.
 The Goddess is beautifully decorated with crown and other ornaments.

-In the sanatorium the Devi is worshiped in its anthropomorphic form sculpted on marble.
+In the sanctorum the Devi is worshiped in its anthropomorphic form sculpted on marble.
 The bust is enshrined in a silver-plated small vaulted shrine showing a beautiful decoration of silver embossing works throughout the body of the miniature vaulted shrine.
 Here also the pindi (stone) is worshiped along with the marble bust.

 Darshan timing

 The temple remains open from 4am to 10pm in the summer and from 5am to 9pm in the winter.
 Everybody can have Darshan during this period by entering from main gate.
 There is a separate gate for exit.
 Red Stone Pavement of size 75’ × 105’ has been provided in front of Shakti Dhwaj where devotees wait for their turn.
 Brass railing from Shakti Dhwaj to Ardh Mandap has been laid so that devotees may enter the temple in two queues and have easy Darshan without any difficulty of rush.
-The devotees are allowed to bring packed parshad in the mandir.
-The Parshad so offered by the devotees is placed in the feet of the deity and returned to the devotees.
+The devotees are allowed to bring packed prashad in the mandir.
+The Prashad so offered by the devotees is placed in the feet of the deity and returned to the devotees.
 Offering in kind is poured in the Dan Pater placed in front of each temple.